Data Quality Matters: Suicide Intention Detection on Social Media Posts Using RoBERTa-CNN: Experiment

 \subsection{Implementation detail}

-While training, we augmented the text first with normalization, retrieval of synonyms, and synonym replacement.
-The batch size is 200 and the optimizer is the Adam optimizer with the initialized learning rate of 1e-6.
+For training, we first augmented the text with normalization, retrieval of synonyms, and synonym replacement.
+The batch size was 200.
+We initialized the learning rate to 1e-6 for the Adam optimizer.
 Conductive learning tests if RoEBRTa-CNN can detect unseen data well.
-Then, we randomly trained the RoBERTa-CNN (over 35 epochs) on the SID dataset using an NVIDIA RTX 3090 GPU five times and reported the mean and standard deviation (STD) values.
+Binary Cross-entropy loss controls the training.
+Then, we randomly trained RoBERTa-CNN (over 35 epochs) on the SID dataset using an NVIDIA RTX 3090 GPU five times and reported the mean and standard deviation (STD) values.